 Our operations require the use of natural resources, including soil, water and crops, and they also create waste and other byproducts.
 Our people are always searching for ways to ensure we use them responsibly and in a renewable way.
 For example:

 Biodiesel Energy Creation

-– Since 2008, pork fat from our Guymon pork processing plant has been used to make biodiesel at our subsidiary, High Plains Bioenergy.
+– Since 2008, pork fat from our Guymon pork processing plant has been used to make biodiesel at Seaboard Energy.
 Biodiesel is a clean-burning, renewable fuel source.

 – We maintain a four-acre composting site where separated solids from some of our farms are used to make nearly 1,500 tons of compost annually.
 The compost is used internally or is sold or donated for agronomic applications or home gardening.